selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 This indicates the gene domains and the presence of mutations, as well as the mutation types and their annotations from OncoKB and others.
-A plot with the mutation detail shown in screenshot 17.
+A plot with the mutation type legend is shown in screenshot 17.

 .. container:: example-box